Concept-Based Mathematics: Teaching for Deep Understanding Online Course June 1st -June 28th 2020

-In the international arena, she has presented numerous keynote addresses and workshops about concept-based mathematics and concept-based curriculum and instruction to Pre-K-12 educators.
-Jennifer holds a degree in Pure and Applied Mathematics from the University of Sydney and completed post-graduate studies at the University of Hong Kong.
-Based on her Masters of Arts and Doctorate in Educational Technology she also facilitates concept-based mathematics online courses, gives talks about innovative uses of digital instructional media and how to effectively integrate a 1:1 program into the classroom.
+In the international arena, I have presented numerous keynote addresses and workshops about concept-based mathematics and concept-based curriculum and instruction to Pre-K-12 educators.
+I have a degree in Pure and Applied Mathematics from the University of Sydney and completed post-graduate studies at the University of Hong Kong.
+Based on my Masters of Arts and Doctorate in Educational Technology I also facilitate concept-based mathematics online courses, give talks about innovative uses of digital instructional media and how to effectively launch a 1:1 program.

-As a qualified International Baccalaureate workshop leader (Mathematics: Standard and Higher Level, Concepts and Inquiry in the Diploma Program and Approaches to Teaching and Learning") Jennifer has delivered numerous workshops in the Asia Pacific region.
-Her role as a field representative for the IB Asia Pacific serves as part of the quality assurance framework.
-She has been invited to give several talks at the IB Asia Pacific and IB Americas annual conferences.
+As a qualified International Baccalaureate workshop leader (Mathematics: Standard and Higher Level, Concepts and Inquiry in the Diploma Program and Approaches to Teaching and Learning") I have delivered numerous workshops in the Asia Pacific region.
+My role as a field representative for the IB Asia Pacific serves as part of the quality assurance framework.
+I have been invited to give several talks at the IB Asia Pacific and IB Americas annual conferences.

-She is a certified trainer in the DISCtm behaviour assessment tool and she is a certified independent consultant in "Concept-Based Curriculum Design" by Dr H. Lynn Erickson.
-Jennifer works as an independent consultant helping all discipline areas and schools transition to concept-based curriculum and instruction.
-She utilizes her skills as a certified Performance Coach to facilitate transition and change.
+I am a certified trainer in the DISCtm behaviour assessment tool and a certified independent consultant in "Concept-Based Curriculum Design" by Dr H. Lynn Erickson.
+I enjoy my work as an independent consultant helping all discipline areas and schools transition to concept-based curriculum and instruction.
+My skills as a certified Performance Coach allow me to facilitate transition and change.